lewisgoddard/website/recommendations/hardware/components/cpus.md

 - For: Top-teir builds that have nowhere else to upgrade to.
 - Not For: Everyone else.

+#### T SKUs
+- Much lower TDP with most of the performance.
+- For: Extreamly small builds that are not too concerned with performance.
+- Not For: Everyone else.

+## AMD

+### Modifiers

+#### G SKUs
+- 5000 series and earlier only: Includes integrated graphics.
+- For: Productivity users lacking dedicated graphics.
+- Not For: Everyone else.

+#### GE SKUs
+- 5000 series and earlier only: Includes integrated graphics and is high efficiency for a far lower TDP.

+#### X SKUs
+- Slightly higher clocks, sometimes with no non-X variant available.

+#### XT SKUs
+- Slightly higher clocks, generally poor value.

+#### X3D SKUs
+- Triple cache on the CPU for improvements in some, specific applications.

 ## Comparison Table

 | SKU | Cores | Threads | TDP | Single Core | Multi Core | Price | Rating |